MatthiasValvekens/certomancer/docs/config.md

  - For testing setups, key reuse is usually not a significant concern, so you can generate a bunch of keys *once*, and forget about them later.

-Certomancer supports RSA, ECDSA and DSA keys.
+Certomancer supports RSA, DSA, ECDSA and EdDSA keys.
 All of these can be generated using `openssl`.
 Regardless of the type of key used, Certomancer should be able to infer the appropriate signing algorithm to use automatically.